5ubie/sway-configs/README.md

 - [x] Handle included wallpaper better: have script copy to a designated directory, reflect in configs
 - [x] Add a handful of extra wallpaper options
 - [x] Add rofi themes + script implementation
+- [x] Update fluid rofi themes
+- [ ] Change directory for rofi themes to `./local/...`
 - [ ] Incorporate some gradients and transitions from `fluid-dark` into `fluid-light`
-- [ ] Clean up config and .css files - more consistent and readable
-- [ ] Make new `sway` configs that omit modified input/output/keybind settings, add respective install options in the script
 - [ ] *Make some more colorful themes with more eyecandy*
 	- *Terminal schemes like everforest, rose pine, nord, catpuccin, solarized, tokyo night, etc.*
 	- *More animations and transitions*
 - [x] *Transition to a simpler theme naming scheme*
 	- *Something like: `[style]-[color scheme]-[iteration]`*

+Long term:
+- [ ] Make new `sway` configs that omit modified input/output/keybind settings, add respective install options in the script
+- [ ] Clean up config and .css files - more consistent and readable
 - [ ] *Add some sort of `stow` support*
 ### More Screenshots
 | `brutalist-bw` | ![v1 full screenshot](https://github.com/5ubie/sway-configs/blob/main/assets/v1-screenshot.png?raw=true)![v1 swaylock pic](https://github.com/5ubie/sway-configs/blob/main/assets/v1-swaylock-pic.jpg?raw=true) |